Depends On

 - Conditional coherence — Resolved by Coherence Operational (Theorem 2.1): The dictionary identifying coherence with quantum entropy identifies conditional coherence with quantum conditional entropy, completing the formal characterization.

-- Monotonicity — Resolved: The operational identification in Coherence Operational (Theorem 4.1) uniquely selects von Neumann entropy as the coherence functional.
-Von Neumann entropy is monotone for subsystems of a fixed system, so monotonicity follows as a theorem and need not be added as axiom (C6).
+- Monotonicity — Resolved: The coherence functional uniqueness (Born Rule, Theorem 6c.1) uniquely selects the squared norm as the coherence functional.
+The corresponding von Neumann entropy is monotone for subsystems of a fixed system, so monotonicity follows as a theorem and need not be added as axiom (C6).
 See the Remark preceding this section.